Delacrua/LearningPython/README.md

 # LearningPython
-A list of functions created while learning python
+Some usefull notes while working with python